Have you been searching for The Ultimate Guide To Carbs In Coffee? Have you been wondering how many carbs are in your coffee?

 Then read on and look at the full infographic at the end of this post.

-While coffee in itself does not have a negative or positive impact on a keto diet, it’s the high volume of milk added to the coffee shop favorites such as lattes, cappuccinos and flat whites that can potentially compromise progress towards attaining and maintaining the desired state of ketosis.
+Black coffee in itself does not have a negative or positive impact on a keto diet.
+It’s the high volume of milk added to the coffee shop favorites such as lattes, cappuccinos, and flat whites that can raise your blood sugars and kick you out of ketosis.

 For many of us, it’s one of the few things that can wake us up in the morning and set the right tone for the day!
 So while it may be advisable to ditch the milky lattes and cappuccinos at the local coffee shop, I’m definitely not advocating avoiding coffee on keto.